-IIFA Awards In Bhopal, Postponed Amid Coronavirus Scares
+IIFA Awards 2020 Postponed Amid Global Coronavirus Scare

-The 21st edition of International Indian Film Academy (IIFA) Awards, which was scheduled to be held here at the end of the month, has been postponed in light of the coronavirus scare, organisers said on Friday.
+The 21st edition of International Indian Film Academy (IIFA) Awards, which was scheduled to be held in Bhopal at the end of the month, has been postponed in light of the Coronavirus (COVID-19) scare, organisers said on Friday.

 One of the most popular award functions in the country was scheduled to be held from March 27 to 29 at Indore and Bhopal in Madhya Pradesh.